ridhu-web/Fluid-Simulation/README.md

 # Instructions
-Credits: The support code in this repo has been created by Andrew Wentzel, a member of the Electronic Visualization Laboratory, as teaching support for UIC's CS529 Visual Data Science course.
+Credits: The support code for the assignment has been created by Andrew Wentzel, a member of the Electronic Visualization Laboratory, as teaching support for UIC's CS529 Visual Data Science course.